 8 – Direct relief

-Direct relief is in eight position in our List of Top 8 Charitable Organizations in United States of America.
+Direct Relief is in the eighth position in our list of top 8 charity organizations in the USA.
 Direct Relief is a humanitarian aid organization, active in all 50 states and more than 80 countries, with a mission to improve the health and lives of people affected by poverty or emergencies.

 Nongovernmental, nonsectarian, and not-for-profit, Direct Relief provides assistance to people and communities without regard to politics, religious beliefs, or ethnic identities.